-- The Bronchiolitis trial builds on previous evidence and will definitively confirm whether combination therapy with epinephrine and dexamethasone is effective in treating bronchiolitis and reducing infant hospitalizations.
+The BIPED trial builds on previous evidence and will definitively confirm whether combination therapy with epinephrine and dexamethasone is effective in treating bronchiolitis and reducing infant hospitalizations.

 These four conditions (suspected fractures, acute gastroenteritis, procedural sedation, and bronchiolitis) are estimated to affect over 17,300 children across our 6 recruiting sites every year.
 These trials will serve as proof of concept and enable us to build capacity in the design, conduct, and reporting of pediatric clinical trials that could be applicable to any pediatric subspecialty.
 The study team, led by Dr. Terry Klassen, was awarded a SPOR Innovative Clinical Trials multi-year grant by CIHR.